Explaining God’s ‘being’ and his relationship

 And as we read those verses that follow, we get the impression that reality is ‘held together’ or ’empowered to exist’ by God, and also probably exists ‘within him’.
 As explained earlier, God is ‘uncreated’ and ‘self-existent’ in a transcendent sense.

-As such then it seems that as well as being transcendent, God also contains everything that does exist – our universe, us and eternity – within himself.
+As such, it seems indeed likely that as well as being transcendent, God also contains everything that does exist – our universe, us and eternity – within himself.
+Have a look under Heading 2 in the article, “Why is God invisible?” for a further explanation on this outlook.

 How can we think of God ‘himself’ in this context, then?
 Could God be described as a ‘spiritual force’ … or a ‘super-powerful mind’?
 You know, I believe we just waste our time trying to work it out!
 But, God certainly has no need of structure or form as we know it.
 No, I personally do not think that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne!